josexy/QtScreenShot/README.md

 cd bin
 ./QtScreenShot
 ```
-On Linux, you could run the `QtScreenShot` binary in terminal as well after running command `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:./` under the `QtScreenShot` location.
-In addition, you must copy the libQHotkey.so\* to `QtScreenShot` binary path if you didn't install QHotkey library.
+On Linux, you could directly run the `QtScreenShot` binary file in terminal as well after running command `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:./`.
+In addition, you must copy the libQHotkey.so\* to `QtScreenShot` directory if you don't install QHotkey library.

 On Windows, you should copy the QHotkey.dll to `QtScreenShot` path.That is easily.

 ### Need
-- Python with requests(Upload image)
+- Python with requests library(Upload image)
 - QHotkey library(Global hotkey)
-- Smms account(Store image)
+- Smms account(Image Server)
 - Proxy(Optional)

 ### Screenshot Example